 Therefore, followers of Christ do not hate apostates and they don't isolated themselves from non believers.
 It was Satan that first separated himself from God and His world.
 That was the beginning of evil.

 JW's pray for armageddon and a unified paradise earth where everyone belongs to one religion.
 In this new world order, disagreement is outlawed.
 People are forced to be 'like-minded' and 'speak in agreement'.
 Freedom of speech is a serious crime against God's theocratic government

-What would happen if all world governments are destroyed like the Watchtower predicts, and all that's left is JW.ORG?
+What would happen if all world governments are destroyed like the organization predicts, and all that's left is the organization?
 Today the punishment for disobedience is disfellowshipping and shunning.
 What will it be after armageddon when governments who currently protect human rights are gone forever?

 God did not create Adam and Eve to be slaves.
 He didn't give them 141 rules.
 They were free.